How To Prep for Anal Sex: A Step-by-Step Guide

 How to Prep for Anal Sex

-Whether it’s your first time having anal sex or you’re a backdoor aficionado, knowing how to prepare for anal is crucial to ensuring you stay safe, healthy, and happy.
-Beginners may be eager to dive right into the fun, but skipping over prep is an easy way to get injured.
+Whether it’s your first time having anal sex or you consider yourself an expert, knowing how to prepare is crucial to ensuring you stay safe, healthy, and happy.
+Beginners may be eager to get started, but skipping over prep is an easy way to get injured.

-This guide will walk you through all the ins and outs of how to prep for anal sex, including hygiene tips, strategies to ease into the experience, and certain tools that can help.
+This guide will walk you through everything you need to know about how to prep for anal sex, including hygiene tips, strategies to ease into the experience, and certain tools that can help.

-Regardless of your gender or sexual orientation, if you’re human, then you have a butt, so this sex act is for you if you want it to be.
+Regardless of your gender or sexual orientation, if you’re human, then this sex act is for you if you want it to be.
 Keep reading to find out how to make it as enjoyable as possible.

 The Basics